eclipse/imagen/docs/guide/image-enhance/index.md

 description.
-This operation permits the creation of images on the basis of a functional specification, which is provided by an object that is an instance of a class that implements the `javax.media.jai.ImageFunction` interface.
+This operation permits the creation of images on the basis of a functional specification, which is provided by an object that is an instance of a class that implements the `org.eclipse.imagen.ImageFunction` interface.
 In other words, to use this operation, a class containing the functional information must be created and this class must implement the `ImageFunction` interface.